lmariscal/nimgl_gen/CONTRIBUTING.md

 We heavily appreciate pull requests, feel free to make any pull request but also feel free to discuss it beforehand to avoid rejecting your work.

 If you have more than 3 commits please rebase to squash some of them down.
 If you don't know how to squash [here](https://youtu.be/2E23I9PzplM) is a tutorial.
-Also follow the [Nim Styleguide](https://nim-lang.org/docs/nep1.html), except the 80 characters limit.
+Also follow the [Nim Styleguide](https://nim-lang.org/docs/nep1.html), except the 80 characters limit and the whitespace for better code readability, almost all editors have extensions to automatically align code.

 ### Instructions